Head to head

 Knolo wins

-You compose your own assistants, agents, and minds — each named, scoped, and reusable.
-The workspace is yours to architect.
+You compose your own assistants, agents, and Minds.
+Each is named, scoped, and reusable.
+The workspace is yours to architect and version.

-One universal agent with shared knowledge/skills/memory.
-You shape what it knows, but not the agent topology itself.
+One universal agent with shared knowledge, skills, and memory.
+You shape what it knows, not the agent topology itself.

 Choose Knolo if…

-• Operators who need structured Table Minds — pipelines, client queues, content calendars — that agents read from and react to
+Teams whose work is structured as pipelines, queues, or content calendars that agents should read from and update

-• Bursty or high-volume workloads where credit-based pricing beats per-task or per-seat billing
+Bursty or variable workloads where credit-based pricing beats per-seat or per-tier billing

 Choose Adapt if…

-• Teams that want to describe an internal app or dashboard and have it deployed to a live URL instantly
+Teams that want to describe an internal calculator, dashboard, or utility and have it deployed to a live URL instantly

-• Enterprises that need SOC 2 Type II with unlimited seats and per-token usage-based billing
+Enterprises whose only requirement is SOC 2 Type II with unlimited seats and per-token billing

-Knolo is the better choice when you want to design your own AI system, not consume someone else's.
-You don't want a single brain dropped into Slack — you want a team of named agents with their own scopes, knowledge bases, and schedules.
-A planner agent that delegates to a researcher, a writer that hands off to a publisher, a Monday morning digest that runs without you.
-That topology is first-class in Knolo and implicit in Adapt.
+Knolo is the choice when you want to design your own AI system.
+A team of named agents, each with its own scope, Minds, and triggers.
+A planner agent delegates to a researcher, a writer hands off to a publisher, a Monday morning digest runs without you.
+Multi-agent topology is first-class in Knolo.
+Everything Adapt is credited with (pulling live context, answering across your stack, running scheduled reports, remembering what happened) Knolo does too, plus you get to orchestrate specialists instead of relying on one universal brain.

-The real difference: a system you compose vs. a brain you share
+The real difference: a workspace you build vs. a chat you install

 Frequently asked questions